bcc-research/CFMMRouter.jl/docs/src/method.md

 $$

 ## Partial Dualization
-We observe that only the first constraint couples this problem; all other constraints are specific to a particular CFMM.
+It's easy to see that only the first constraint couples this problem; all other constraints are specific to a particular CFMM.
 Thus, if we get rid of this constraint, the CFMM subproblems can be solved separately.
 Motivated by this insight, we form the Lagrangian